rsnk96/Ubuntu-Setup-Scripts/README.md

 ## Major Alterations
 * Default python will be changed to Anaconda, with the latest Python 3, and a conda environment called py27 running Python2.7 will be your alternate Python2 environment.
 Another Conda environment called py35 with Python 3.5 will also be set up
 * Default shell is changed to Zim, a zsh plugin, instead of bash.
 Why zsh?
-Because it simply has a much better autocomplete
+Because it simply has a much better autocomplete.
+And why zim?
+Because it's much faster than Oh My Zsh and Prezto

 ## Aliases that are added
 * `maxvol` : Will set your volume to 150%